blues/app-accelerators/23-freight-car-door-motion-and-location/README.md

 * Black (Signal) to `AUX1`
 * Blue (V-) to `GND`

-You may choose to crimp your own cable ends, or simply splice the wires on the sensor with a Dupont female connectors.
+You may choose to crimp your own cable ends, or simply splice the wires on the sensor with a Dupont Connector aappropriate for your Notecarrier.

 Note that the Hall Effect sensor only detects one pole of the magnet, usually the North pole.
 Be sure to test your sensor with the magnet by moving the magnet up to the sensor and away, and verify that you see events posted to `door.qo` in Notehub, confirming that the sensor detected the "open/close" event.